ilonka011/Responsive-Rating-Page/README.md

 - [Author](#author)
 - [Acknowledgments](#acknowledgments)

-**Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview

 This is a rating page that lets the user give a feedback (1-5 stars).
 After the rating, the 'thank you' note is suppossed to show up which will contain a small message that also includes the rating itself.
+There are quite a few mistakes and I will have to either fix them or create new project and delete this mini-project.

 ### Screenshot